Matthew Peter Miller

 Matthew Miller joined the Sibley School faculty in January, 1994 and is currently a full Professor.
 Miller received his B.S. in Mechanical Engineering from the Colorado School of Mines and his M.S. and Ph.D. from Georgia Tech.
 He was named the 1993 outstanding graduating Ph.D. in mechanical engineering and was inducted into the Georgia Tech.
 Council of Outstanding Young Engineering Alumni in 1995.
 Professor Miller spent a sabbatical leave at the Colorado School of Mines in 2000-2001, at the Advanced Photon Source (APS) at Argonne National Laboratory in 2007 and The Ohio State University in 2008.
 Professor Miller has developed in situ mechanical testing / synchrotron x-ray experiments at the Cornell High Energy Synchrotron Source (CHESS) and at the APS.
 In 2011, he co-organized a workshop at the APS to explore the synergy between high energy synchrotron x-ray diffraction experiments and high fidelity material behavior models.
-He is currently the Faculty Liaison at CHESS and serves on the Users Organization Steering Committee and the Section 1 Beamline Advisory Group at the APS.
+Miller is currently the Associate Director of CHESS and serves on the Section 1 Beamline Advisory Group at the APS.
 Professor Miller spent 6 years playing professional football before returning to obtain his engineering degrees.
 He played 4 years as an offensive lineman for the Cleveland Browns of the NFL and 2 years for the Denver Gold of the USFL.

 Selected Awards and Honors